eh2k/squares-and-circles/README.md

 ## Concept

-Similar to Monomachine and Machinedrum here we have basically 4 configurable tracks.
-Each track can be assigned with a synthesizer machine, controlled by a trigger and CV input.
+Similar to the Monomachine and Machinedrum, this device features four fully configurable engine instances.
+Each instance can be assigned a synthesizer, effects, or sequencer engine, which can be controlled via trigger inputs, CV inputs, or clock signals.

-As there are mono and stereo machines, the generated audio signal is routed to one or two neighbor DAC outputs by default.
-E.g you can chain the mono audio signal from an oscillator machine to the neighbor fx-machine with stereo-outputs.
+The available engine types include drums, synthesizers, oscillators, sequencers, and audio processors.
+The hardware ports and the generated output signals can be internally routed to any engine.
+For example, you can route the mono audio signal from an oscillator engine to a neighboring effects engine with stereo outputs, enabling seamless signal chaining.

 * [Short Press [LEFT]/[RIGHT]] scrolls through the 4 machine-tracks.
 * [Long press [LEFT]] enters the machine-selection-page.